lammps/lammps/doc/src/pair_aip_water_2dm.rst

    oxygen-hydrogen bonds and the normal vector of the central oxygen atom is defined as their average.

-The parameter file (e.g. COH.ILP), is intended for use with *metal* :doc:`units <units>`, with energies in meV.
+The parameter file (e.g. COH.aip.water.2dm), is intended for use with *metal* :doc:`units <units>`, with energies in meV.
 Two additional parameters, *S*, and *rcut* are included in the parameter file. *S* is designed to facilitate scaling of energies. *rcut* is designed to build the neighbor